Salix ‘Winter Green’

 S. miyabeana selection

-This vigorous grower maybe a great selection of S. miyabeana, perhaps with an unknown partner.
-It probably grows to 30ft or more unless coppiced.
-It differs from S. miyabeana in having no stipules at the base of the leaves in Spring, but they are present on new growth.
-Because of the eroneous name given previously, ‘Hill’s Black’, I have renamed it ‘Winter Green’, as the fresh young stems are a very bright green and striking in the winter landscape.
-Whatever the real name is, it’s one heck of a vigorous grower.
-In one year after coppicing it grows 8-12ft with very few branches (in 2014 it had stems 14ft long in a perfect growing year!).
-It is a male flowered selection that produces masse of pussy willows that bees absolutely love.
+This vigorous grower is a great selection of S. miyabeana, maybe with an unknown partner.
+It differs from S. miyabeana in having no stipules at the base of the leaves in Spring, but they are present on summer growth.
+I have named it ‘Winter Green’ as the name I received it as was nonsense!
+The fresh young stems are a very bright green and striking in the winter landscape.
+It’s one heck of a vigorous grower; in one year after coppicing it grows 8-12ft with very few branches (in 2014 it had stems 14ft long in a perfect growing year!).
+It is a male flowered selection that produces masses of pussy willows that bees absolutely love.

 USES: It’s one of the best varieties for living fences and structures, as well as coarse basketry.
 Incidentally beavers love this willow, I put an electric fence in front of these plants in the nursery set at 8in above the ground to keep them out--it worked (it doesn't work for rabbits, maybe woodchucks....?)

-Freshly cut stems ready for a living structure, with young flowers on twigs from the top of the rods.
+Freshly cut stems ready for a living structure, with young catkins on twigs from the top of the rods.

 Male catkins expand to 2-3in long (typical of S. miyabeana)